 Similar to its downstream sibling, Nevada Fall runs almost the whole year with the exception of late August when the water flow doesn’t reach its maximum potential.
 On the downside, the access to this fall is closed in winter, so make sure to see it during warmer seasons.

 Yosemite National Park is incredibly big and absolutely gorgeous.
 One day will enable you to only scratch the surface of what it has to offer.
 Nevertheless, it’s enough time to explore four of the most remarkable Yosemite’s waterfalls.
-Make sure to share the stunning scenery, dramatic views, and mesmerizing falls with your families and friends.
+Be sure to bring your friends and family members along and share the stunning scenery, dramatic views, and mesmerizing falls with them.